Intrinsic Resolution of Organic Scintillators: Statistical description of the scintillations counter

 It is convenient to measure the anode charge $Q_\text{A}$ directly in photoelectrons, given that the factor $\overline{G}$ does not enter into the expression for the relative variation of the anode charge.
 For this purpose, the PMT anode charge should be calibrated directly in photoelectrons.
 Note that the amount of photoelectrons $Q$ detected at the anode is not integer because of the detection process, and (\ref{eq:VarIdeal}) is the same for variables $Q$ and $Q_\text{A}$.
 In the following discussion, we will use photoelectrons count, $Q$, instead of the anode charge, $Q_\text{A}$.

 For a non-ideal detector, the transfer probability $p$ may depend on multiple factors, including the photon's point of origin, the details of the photon transfer process from that point to the photocathode, the angle and point of incidence on the photocathode and the efficiency of photoelectrons collection on the first dynode.
 Each set of possible transfer factors, "i", is characterised by a binomial distribution with a fixed average transfer probability $p_i$.
 The average transfer probability, $\overline{p}$, and its variance, $v(p)$, should be calculated across all possible sets of factors.
-Note that $v(p)$ is the variance of average probabilities $p_i$ here, rather than the variance of the random variable, $p$, as in the ideal case.
+Note that notation $v(p)$ refers to the variance of the values of average probabilities $p_i$, in contrast to the variance of the random binomial variable with a fixed average probability $p$ in the previously considered case.

 The average p.e. count at the anode is $\overline{Q}=\overline{N_\text{ph}}\overline{p}$.
 The variance, $Var(Q)$, of the $Q$ distribution can be obtained by summing the averages of the squares of the individual contributions from each set of factors and then subtracting the mean value: